EmoryMLIP/emory-reu-ret-website/content/projects/2022-rl-vs-oc/index.md

 # Reinforcement Learning

 Our first stop in exploring global methods is reinforcement learning.
 We will be using reinforcement learning with actor-critic algorithm.
 This approach is completely data-based approach.
 In reinforcement learning it has no knowledge of the model, it only considers the objective function.
 In reinforcement learning we would like to maximize a reward, so in our case we will maximize negative cost.
 Reinforcement learning is stochastic in two ways with initial position and action space which allows for exploration.
 In Reinforcement learning we are trying to estimate an optimal control policy.
-One of the big things that we have yet to discuss is, what is actor-critic algorithm?
+One of the big things that we have yet to discuss is, what is actor-critic algorithm ?
+The actor-critic (AC) architecture for RL is well-suited for a continuous action-space as in the continuous mountain car problem  **[1](https://arxiv.org/abs/1509.02971)** .
 In the actor-critic algorithm the critic must learn about and critique whatever policy is currently being followed by the actor.
 We worked in the OpenAI gym mountain car environment, so we were able to find preexisting code for our project.
+We also were able to adapted the TD advantage actor-critic algorithm adapted from **[here](https://medium.com/@asteinbach/actor-critic-using-deep-rl-continuous-mountain-car-in-tensorflow-4c1fb2110f7c)**.
 The thing is our preexisting code was not the same as our problem, so we had to modify it some.
 After some modification to the code, the following video is the results that we were able to get after many training cycles.

 <p align="center">
 <img src="img/RLmethod.gif" >